 At 11am on Sundays, a much more impressive ceremony takes place, where a large group of Evzones gather in front of the Parliament.

 The Sunday Changing of the Guards is planned to the last tiny detail, and it’s almost theatrical.
-If you are in Athens on a Sunday you absolutely shouldn’t miss it.
-Make sure you go early, as it’s really popular with visitors and locals alike.
+If you are in Athens on a Sunday you should definitely come and check it out.
+Make sure you go early, as it’s really popular with visitors as well as locals.

 The Evzones are selected among Greek men who are serving in the military.
-In order to be selected as a Guard for the Tomb of the Unknown Soldier, a soldier has to be over 1.88 m (6 ft 2 inches) tall, but under 2.05 m (6 ft 8 inches).
-Vanessa is 1.57!
+In order to be selected as a Guard for the Tomb of the Unknown Soldier, a soldier has to be over 1.88 m (6′ 2”) tall, but under 2.05 m (6′ 8”).
+Vanessa is 1.57 (5′ 2”)!

 In order to become an Evzonas, a solder has to go through extremely challenging training, lasting for four weeks.
 Not everyone trained to be an Evzonas will eventually make it.

 It is fine to take a photo with one of the Evzones, however please be respectful and polite.
-We totally get that you want a photo of yourself standing right next to this handsome Greek guy, but remember that he is there for a purpose.
+I totally get that you want a photo of yourself standing right next to this impressive Greek guy, but remember that he is there for a purpose.

 Besides that, if you act with disrespect, you are facing serious consequences – the least of which is to be yelled at by the accompanying soldier.
-We’ve seen that happen, and it was not fun at all!
+I’ve seen that happen, and it was not fun at all.